 The most important elections in which most Australians will participate are those for representatives in national, state or territory and local governments.

 Elections for the House of Representatives (the lower house of the Commonwealth Parliament) decide which elected representatives will form the national government.

-Usually either the Labor Party or the Liberal and National Coalition wins a majority of the 150 House of Representatives seats and forms a government.
-The 2010 election was unusual in that Labor and the Coalition each won 72 seats.
+Usually either the Labor Party or the Liberal and National Coalition wins a majority of the 151 House of Representatives seats and forms a government.
+The 2010 election was unusual in that Labor and the Coalition each won 72 seats of the 150 seats.
 Labor gained the support of enough of the minor party and Independent Members of the House of Representatives to form a minority government.

 The Australian Constitution requires that House of Representatives elections be held at least every three years.
 They may be held sooner if the Governor General ‘dissolves’ the House of Representatives (usually at the request of the Prime Minister).
 In such elections, each member of the House is elected from a different geographical region called an ‘electorate’.